-Beyond these aspects, a precise discussion of mobility simulation techniques is not critical to this paper.
+Beyond these aspects, a precise discussion of MobSim techniques is not critical to this paper.
 Suffice it to say that it is now possible to write virtual reality simulation systems, where the analyst can either look at a virtual reality version of the world as an independent observer, or he/she can participate as a traveler, e.g. as a driver.
 Yet, although such simulation systems are feasible, for many investigations they are too slow, too costly, and to extensive to program and to maintain.
 In such situations, it is often possible to use a much simpler method.
 In order to maintain the multi-agent approach, it is possible to have each agent represented individually in such a simulation, but apart from that many details from reality can be neglected and a useful result can still be obtained.
-Examples of such simulations in the transportation field are DYNEMO (Schwerdtfeger, 1987), DYNAMIT (DYNAMIT-www, accessed 2003), DYNASMART (DYNASMART-www, accessed 2003), or the queue model (Gawron, 1998b,a).
+Examples of such simulations in the transportation field are DYNEMO (Schwerdtfeger, 1987), DYNAMIT (DYNAMIT www page, accessed 2005), DYNASMART (DYNASMART www page, accessed 2005), or the queue model (Gawron, 1998b,a).